1. Overview

 </databaseChangeLog>

-This is a super powerful way to evolve our DB by, for example, allowing Hibernate to auto-generate a new schema for development and then using that as a reference point against the old schema.
+This is a super powerful way to evolve our DB.
+For example, we could allow Hibernate to auto-generate a new schema for development and then use that as a reference point against the old schema.

 7. Use the Liquibase Hibernate Plugin